We had 6 months to think, assess, and figure out the next course of treatment to consider.

 Six months ago, the last time I saw my Neurologist, the only treatment option to progress to was Gilenya, an oral medication.
 An upgrade from my daily injections, and with proven potency, but with nasty side effects involving the heart and eyes.

 I have literally spent 6 months researching, thinking, and trying to make some sort of coherent decision.
 I was this close to just accepting Gilenya as my fate.

-I had a full physical neurological exam today, and even that is no longer normal.
+After my physical neurological exam today, I was told even that is no longer normal.
 I am now exhibiting some classic reflex and sensation signs.

 I also couldn't balance on two feet with my eyes closed.
 I fall to the left.
 And I couldn't perform the "drunk walk" (walk in a straight line, heel to toe, heel to toe) without needing assistance.